-The Golf Course continues to outperform expectations and revenues are 9.95% higher than its YTD expectations.
+The Golf Course continues to outperform expectations as we head into the summer months.
+Current revenue is nearly 10% higher through the same period when compared to the previous fiscal year.
 The City's revenue-share model resets in and continues to grow throughout the year as performance at the course continues to grow.
 All golf course utility and depreciation expenses charged to the City are reimbursed by Orion.
 The Golf Course Fund transfers \$300k annually for capital improvements to the facility.
 A new golf card barn was completed this month and was funded out of the Golf Capital Projects Fund.